 A student parking lot is available to the school near the gym and south of the fairgrounds.
 Students who desire to drive and have reason to drive must fill out a registration card and submit it to the assistant principal at the beginning of each year.
+After submitting the required documentation and fees, student drivers will be issued an RCHS parking permit.
+Student drivers must display their parking permit so that it is clearly visible at all times the vehicle is on RCHS property.
 When a new license plate is issued, a new registration is needed in the attendance office.
 Failure to register could result in additional punishment when violating a parking rule.

 - 1. Upon arrival at the school, proceed immediately to the parking area and go immediately to the building. - 2.
 Parking for students is provided in the senior lot, gravel lot, athletic lot, Lions Path, and the designated areas on 12th Street and Harrison Street by the Memorial Gym.
 Students MUST park in these areas.
 Students are NOT to park in teacher lots, handicapped spaces, visitor spaces, the areas surrounding the softball field, and other areas around the high school. - 3.
 Park in such a manner as to not interfere with any other car, not in the grass or blocking an entrance. - 4.
 Driving is a privilege.
-Conduct your driving as a good school citizen and always use seatbelts. - The school may assign a detention, SII, and/or other penalties including suspension of driving privileges. - 6.
+Conduct your driving as a good school citizen and always use seatbelts. - 5.
+The school may assign a detention, ISS, and/or other penalties including suspension of driving privileges. - 6.
 Students are asked not to drive on Lions Path and Harrison Street in front of the school or on the streets at either end or the rear of the high school during school hours (8:10 a.m. to 3:20 p.m.).
 All motorcycles are to be parked south of the high school by the bicycle racks. - 7.
 Students are not to ride in the back of pickup trucks before and after school. - 8.
 When leaving school, proceed immediately to cars and safely exit school grounds. - 9.
 All student drivers must be eligible through the random drug testing procedures. - 10.
 A principal or designee, may in accordance with rules of the governing body, search a student's car and the car's contents when there is reasonable suspicion. - 11.
 Park at your own risk.
 The school is not responsible for any damage or loss.